dlinssen/sunbather/wiki/glossary.md

 <br>

 - #### The _src/config.ini_ file
-This file specifies two important paths that have to be known to _cloupy_, which must be set by the user as part of the _cloupy_ installation.
+This file specifies two important paths that have to be known to _sunbather_, which must be set by the user as part of the _sunbather_ installation.
 The first is the full path to the root of the _Cloudy v17.02_ installation, for example _/Users/dion/Programs/c17.02/_.
 The second is the _projectpath_ - see "The _projectpath_ directory" below in this glossary. **Do not use string quotations (" or ') around your paths.**

 <br>

 - #### The _projectpath_ directory
 This is the directory on your machine where all Parker wind profiles and _Cloudy_ simulations are saved.
 You can choose any location and name you like, as long as it doesn't contain any spaces.
-The full path to this directory must be set in the _/cloupy/src/config.ini_ file.
-The reason _cloupy_ uses a _projectpath_ is to keep all output from simulations (i.e. user-specific files) separate from the source code.
+The full path to this directory must be set in the _/sunbather/src/config.ini_ file.
+The reason _sunbather_ uses a _projectpath_ is to keep all output from simulations (i.e. user-specific files) separate from the source code.

 <br>